isaacblum/412penn.com/house-rules.md

 Guests are fully responsible for safely navigating their vehicle.
 🛑 We are not liable for any damage to vehicles or belongings.
 🛑 Damage to the property or structure caused by a vehicle is the guest’s responsibility.
+🚘 Use of the carport is at your own risk.

 **If unsure, please use street parking.**